 However, the Income Tax Acts allow for certain types of income to be taxed separately at the source.
-Included are (i) bank interest, which may be taxed at the source at the rate of 15% upon an election to that effect by the taxpayer, and (ii) gains from a real property transfer, when performed as a one-off transaction and not by a company whose trade is real property speculation, where a withholding tax of 8%, calculated on the value of the property transferred is the final tax.
+Included are (i) bank interest, which may be taxed at the source at the rate of 15% upon an election to that effect by the taxpayer, and (ii) gains from a real property transfer, when performed as a one-off transaction and not by a company whose trade is real property speculation.